|Ticket Type||Ticket Tariff|

 There are car parks and tea-rooms at either end of gorge.
 The shop sells a range of outdoor clothing including walking boots, as well as books, art and delicious local food.

 There are a range of events throughout the year, details can be found on our website.

-Picnic and children’s play area.
+Children’s play area.
+Picnic spots in the gorge and orchard.
 Dogs accepted on leads.
 Note: Strenuous walking, rugged terrain and vertical drops.

-- Facilities for Hearing Impaired Visitors - Induction loops in visitor facilities.
+- Facilities for Hearing Impaired Visitors - Hearing loops at till points

 - Parking Areas for Disabled Visitors